ept221/tinySoC/README.md

 # tinySoC
 tinySoC is a small system on a chip consisting of an 8-bit CPU, an 80 column VGA graphics card, GPIO and counter/timer peripherals, all implemented on an ice40 FPGA.
+It also comes with an assembler and utilities for loading programs into the internal block memory without having to rerun synthesis and place-and-route.

 ## The CPU
 ![datapath](resources/datapath.jpg)